zachmae/workshop-lua/README.md

 # Exercice 6 : OOP basics

 Create a Pet function returning a map with the properties "name" and "status".

 If no parameter is provided, the default values for __"name"__ and __"status"__ will be __"Kikki"__ and __"Hungry"__ respectively.

 # Exercice 7 : Methods

 Add 2 methods to your Pet map:
-CHECK: display the pet's name and status
+    - check: display the pet's name and status
-FEED: set the pet's status to "Fed"
+    - feed: set the pet's status to "Fed"

 Example: